Inbibo/adonisfx_docs/docs/terminology.md

 ### Simshape

 Simshape or **AdnSimshape** is an Adonis solver for facial simulation.
 It allows to apply dynamics on top of the the deformation driven by a facial rig.
-Also, it has the ability to mimic the change in rigidity of the skin due to the activation of the internal facial muscles.Patches.
+Also, it has the ability to mimic the change in rigidity of the skin due to the activation of the internal facial muscle patches.

 ### Skin